Skip links

 Using the extended-return duct in combination with the variable-width supply slots created much more uniform air velocities through the “cold-zone” at the top-center of the cabinet than conventional designs.
 Also, when used in further combination with the new high-volume air kit, the air velocities were measurably more uniform and almost double those of conventional designs.

-Typical Flat Style Return Ducts:
+Flat Return Ducts

 Oven Truck Design